saraclohisey/lab_handbook/Lab_Handbook.md

 * For manuscript submission and revisions (i.e. when there is no hard deadline) send drafts to Kenny as soon as you have them and bug him to give you feedback if two weeks have passed.

 Nagging is a useful skill.
 Deploy only when required for maximum efficiency.
+All timescales above refer to 'peacetime'.
+In 'unprecedented' times, schedules will vary.

 ### Communication - practical

 You can't work alone.
-Science is by nature collaboative.
+Science is by nature collaborative.
 Please answer emails and keep in contact with lab members, especially those you're directly working with!!

 * Slack - this is the main mode of communication in the lab.
 The #general channel is reserved for announcements and chat.
 Specific dedicated channels are available for projects and you will be added to those relevant to you (if you think there's a channel you should join speak with Kenny!)